atiselsts/spacescanner/README.md

 Each optimization task (i.e., a collection of jobs) is stored in a separate directory.
 This directory contains the configuration of that task, the `.log` file of the execution, and `.csv` file where the results of finished jobs are stored.

 Each job gets its own subdirectory.
-These subdirectories contain Copasi model files (stored as `.cps`), and run execution histories (stored as `.txt` files).
+These subdirectories contain Copasi model files (stored as `.cps`), and process execution histories (stored as `.log` files).
 The `.cps` files contain the input model; for all finished runs they also include the parameter values on which that run achieved its best objective function value.